2martens/uni/oe/Drucken/concept-printSoftware.md

 * numbers for each identifier (how many times the file should be printed)
 * print options for each file (like collate=true, sides=one-sided)

+Alternatively a build can contain other builds (chain build).
+The corresponding
+structure:

+* build
+* number of prints

 The final command could look like this:
 ./oe-print --printer=d116_sw <build> <number of prints>